-The new law, called IBBI, was made with excellent intention by the Narender Modi government, as he has the vision and the guts to change the country.
-Still, the law’s implementation is full of flaws, and laws keep changing every six months, and the intention with which they were made was never achieved.
+The new law, Insolvency and Bankruptcy Code made with excellent intention by the Narender Modi government, as he has the vision and the guts to change the country.
+Still, the law’s implementation is full of flaws, regulations keep changing every six months, and the intention with which they were made was never achieved.
 Instead, it became the tool for the destruction of existing Indian companies, as the companies that the Indian entrepreneurs built through blood and sweat were ruined with a single stroke of admission into the NCLT.
 The banks also lose their investment.
 The primary intent of making this law was to revive the companies and make them run if they were in trouble, then preserve their value and run them so that employment is not lost, banks can make their investments safe, and suppliers and other stakeholders can get the value.
-Still, if we see the data until today, most companies admitted to the NCLT have gone into liquidation, where entrepreneurs, banks, employees, suppliers, distributors, and customers are suffering huge losses.
+Still, if we see the data until today, most companies admitted to the NCLT have gone into liquidation, where entrepreneurs, banks, employees, suppliers, distributors, and customers suffer huge losses.

 The Domino Effect That Harms Everyone.

-One big company going into liquidation creates a situation where a few of the suppliers and distributors also go into bankruptcy which is not noticed by anyone.
+One big company going into liquidation creates a situation where a few suppliers and distributors also go bankrupt, which no one notices.

 This law was enacted with the right intention by the BJP government, but who were the people involved in making these laws?
-Were they entrepreneurs ,politicians ,bureaucrats, advocates or academician or bankers.
-In India, when the laws are being made, generally some people are chosen to make the committees who have hardly any knowledge about those subjects, or people who are celebrities in these fields are made members and don’t have time to look into the nitty gritty of that particular law point.
-So this law was imported from the England and enacted, and then Indian thought was mixed with this law.
+Were they entrepreneurs, politicians, bureaucrats, advocates or academicians or bankers?
+In India, when the rules are being made, generally some people are chosen to make the committees who have hardly any knowledge about those subjects, or people who are celebrities in these fields are made members and don’t have time to look into the nitty gritty of that particular law point.
+So this law was imported from the United Kingdom and enacted, and then Indian thought was mixed with this law.

-Who were to decide that the loans that they classified as bad loans were actually bad loans because, in one day, the definition of bad loans was changed by the RBI to put a spanner in the running economy, which used to have easy money available?
-Businesses were growing fast, and maybe a few entrepreneurs and bankers were taking advantage of the systems which could have been taken care by an alternative system.
-Implementing this law at a large scale without doing any due diligence was a big goof-up.
-Still, one fine day, everything is changed without giving any proper thought to what will happen if we change the system and restructure overnight.
-What will happen to Make in India companies who could be destroyed with this law.
+Who were to decide that the loans they classified as bad loans were bad because, one day, the RBI changed the definition of bad loans to put a spanner in the running economy, which used to have easy money available?
+Businesses were growing fast, and maybe a few entrepreneurs and bankers were taking advantage of the systems that could have been improved by an alternative method.
+Implementing this law at a large scale without due diligence was a big goof-up.
+Still, one fine day, everything is changed without adequately considering what will happen if we restructure the system overnight.
+What will happen to Make in India companies that could be destroyed with this law?
 Are we prepared because there were many agencies for implementation, and they were not prepared and trained to handle such a situation?

 The major challenge was determining who would run the company during the moratorium period.
 Their things were taken very lightly, which became one of the primary reasons for failure.
 The government created a post for a resolution professional and made an exam for the professionals to come and clear the exam and become the RP.
 All professionals who were not settled in life or people who were young and inexperienced cleared the exams and became RPs.